carlosperate/awesome-microbit/README.md

 The USB Interface Chip is the microcontroller placed close to the battery connector.
 It provides the USB mass storage capability to load the micro:bit firmware using the Operating System file explorer.

+- [microbit.org Developer Community Info](http://tech.microbit.org/software/daplink-interface/) - This micro:bit Developer Community page contains information about the Interface Chip DAPlink and the USB interface.
 - [DAPLink on micro:bit](https://www.mbed.com/en/development/hardware/prototyping-production/daplink/daplink-on-kl26z/) - The DAPLink is the default software running on the Interface Chip, this page contains information, update instructions, and the latest firmware.
 - [DAPLink source code](https://github.com/mbedmicro/DAPLink) - Source code for the mbed DAPLink, contains the build configuration for the micro:bit.
 - [J-Link OB Firmware](https://www.segger.com/bbc-micro-bit.html) - Offers the same flashing functionality than the DAPLink and expands it to include J-Link debugging.
+- [pyOCD](https://github.com/mbedmicro/pyOCD) - Python library for programming and debugging ARM Cortex-M microcontrollers, like the one included in the micro:bit, using the CMSIS-DAP provided by the Interface Chip.

 ## Hardware

 Nothing yet.

 ## CAD & 3D Printing